Richard Crawford (director)

 Richard Crawford is a British theatre director and actor known for the Secret Theatre Project.
 His productions are typically site specific and immersive.
-He is credited for introducing immersive theatrical productions to Hong Kong and Singapore.
+He is credited for pioneering immersive theatrical productions such as Reservoir Dogs in London, Fight Club in Hong Kong and Edward Scissorhands in New York.

 Career

-Recent career highlights include his 2021 live online cinematic experience Redemption Room, which won Best Virtual experience at the SCAR Awards.
+Recent career highlights include The New York Secret which he wrote and directed and opened in Singapore in 2024, with Vogue Magazine stating "The evening feels less like a theatre production, and more like a specially themed night at the club—the biggest testament, perhaps, to Secret Theatre’s approach to immersion.
+As the line between theatre and nightlife blurs, it’s easy to forget you’re in a play, and instead just let loose and enjoy a spectacular night out."
+His 2021 live online cinematic experience Redemption Room, which won Best Virtual experience at the SCAR Awards.

 Lifestyle Asia previewed the show "The story goes: Six disgraced celebrities — in true Black Mirror-style — faces the live, virtual-studio audience as they seek redemption for their so-called ‘crimes’ — from sexual harassment and the consumption of illicit drugs to lying, cheating and other behaviours that warrant cancellation.
 To be ‘redeemed’, the celebrity must confront — in accordance to the audience's votes — their greatest fear — be it spiders, ghosts or Ouija boards.
 An evil entity disrupts the evening.
 Chaos ensues.

 Crawford wrote and directed the show which was well received across the world, with chief culture critic from The Guardian Arifa Akbar stating the show "delivers a satisfying adrenaline high" Nick Curtis at London's Evening Standard was especially impressed stating "Less than a week ago I wrote off online games that pretend to be “immersive theatre experiences” as a waste of time.
 Now here comes this thrillingly macabre mashup of horror film, gameshow and Zoom meeting, to prove me wrong.
 If you want something different and genuinely hair-raising, I can wholeheartedly recommend Redemption Room.
 Even if it does mean facing a critic's worst fear: eating my words."

 The show was also a success in Australia and America with Sydney based culture critic Kate Herbert stating "You can’t escape the Dark Entity in Redemption Room, a wild, hilarious and, by the end, scary live and interactive theatre experience."
 New York critic Ryan Davis agreed stating "Redemption Room combines the clever premise of horror movies like Anonymous Killers and Circle, and effectively rivals other online scare fests like Host with sheer theatricality and impressive stagecraft.